frodejac/jwtool/README.md

   -h, --help       print this help and exit
   --verify         verify the JWT signature
-  --key            path to verification key (PEM for RS/ES/EdDSA, or raw secret file for HS*)
+  --key            path to verification key (PEM for RS/ES/EdDSA, or raw secret file for HS*) --jwks           path or URL to JWKS (used with --verify)

 Inspect a JWT and print its claims as JSON.